SaxtonHoovy/Celestia-2/README.md

 A Victoria 2 mod about Ponies

 Installation:
+Installation has been made simple now
-Place the Celestia-2-main folder into the mod folder Take the .mod file outside of the Celestia-2-main folder and place it into the mod folder After downloading please rename Celestia-2-main to Celestia 2 Open game and click on Celestia 2.
+Just drag the Celestia 2 Folder and the Celestia 2.mod and drag them into the mod folder Then click open Vic2 and check Celestia 2.

+Side Note:Game may crash once when loading flags the first time but should run fine afterwards.